-The initial teaching certificate awarded the beginning elementary school teacher is the Michigan Elementary Provisional Teacher's Certificate.
-This certificate is valid for teaching all subjects in kindergarten through fifth grade and in subject areas (majors and minors) if an endorsement on the certificate has been obtained in grades six through eight.
-One is also qualified to teach all subjects in self-contained classrooms through grade eight.
-The Provisional Teacher’s Certificate is valid for six years and may be renewed twice (for three years each time) provided that renewal conditions are met.
+The initial teaching certificate awarded the beginning elementary school teacher is the Michigan Elementary Standard Teaching Certificate.
+This certificate is valid for teaching all subjects in kindergarten through fifth grade and subject specific classes 6-8th grade if an endorsement is obtained.
+Students are able to obtain endorsements by completing the course work in a major and optional minor and successfully passing the Michigan Test for Teacher Certification (MTTC) in their content area.
+Students who complete the Special Education major and pass the corresponding MTTC are eligible to teach in a resource room K-12th grade.
+The Standard Teaching Certificate is valid for five years and can be renewed an unlimited number of times provided that renewal conditions are met.
 Legislative or other state action may change these specifications.
 Therefore, students are advised to contact the College of Education, Health, and Human Services’ Office of Student Success, located in room 262 Fairlane Center South (FCS), to learn of the most recent policies.

 General Requirements for a Teacher's Certificate

-In order to be awarded an elementary or secondary provisional teacher's certificate, students at UM-Dearborn must be recommended for the certificate by the Governing Faculty of the College of Education, Health, and Human Services.
+In order to be awarded an elementary or secondary Standard Teaching Certificate, students at UM-Dearborn must be recommended for the certificate by the Governing Faculty of the College of Education, Health, and Human Services.
 The general procedure to be followed in obtaining such a recommendation is outlined below.
 It should be noted, however, that progression from one step to another is not automatic; students are expected to be individually responsible for understanding and meeting the requirements and provisions of the programs they pursue.

 To qualify for certificate recommendation, an individual must fulfill the following requirements:

-- Earn a bachelor's degree from UM-Dearborn or another accredited institution with an overall GPA of 2.75; a minimum GPA of 2.75 in the major; a minimum GPA of 2.75 in the minor (if required/desired); and a minimum GPA of 2.75 in the Professional Studies Sequence.
+- Earn a bachelor's degree from UM-Dearborn or another accredited institution with an overall GPA of 2.75; a minimum GPA of 2.75 in the major; a minimum GPA of 2.75 in an optional minor; and a minimum GPA of 2.75 in the Professional Studies Sequence.
 Irrespective of where the degree is earned, each candidate shall satisfactorily complete directed teaching and all required methods courses and practica at UM-Dearborn.

 - If acquiring both the bachelor's degree and a teacher's certificate from UM-Dearborn, the individual shall complete the degree with the appropriate number of semester hours depending on the program selected.